Updated November 24, 2018.

 Yeasts leaven by fermentation, creating gaseous bubbles that expand dough and batters.

-This chemical reaction happens when an alkaline powder, baking soda and an acid powder, cream of tartar and/or sodium aluminum sulfate, are activated by moist ingredients containing water molecules.
+This chemical reaction happens when an alkaline powder, such as baking soda, and an acid powder, such as cream of tartar and/or sodium aluminum sulfate, are activated by moist ingredients containing water molecules.

 Remember those good ‘ole school days when your science teacher mixed sodium bicarbonate and vinegar to demonstrate what a “chemical reaction” was?

 What a foamy mess!

 That’s the kind of bubbly chemical reaction I’m talking about happening with baking powders.

 There are two kinds of baking powders, single acting and double acting.